h7b/h7b-dendron/notes/notes.daily.2022-09-19.invest-vn.md

 ## Objectives

-Find the investment option for Vietnamese individuals with most affordable price/performance ratio.
+Find a simple investment vehicle for Vietnamese individual with the most affordable price/performance ratio.

 ## Methodology

 - compare the performance of each financial instrument with respect to their fee
     - the performance is defined by the return ratio of NAV/fund certificate
-- compare the fundamental stats like P/E, P/B, ROE
+- compare the fund's fundamental stats (e.g. P/E, P/B, ROE, ...) vs their benchmark
 - establish the correlation between these financial instrument based on the holdings in their portfolio.
 This correlation matrix is expected to match the benchmark index of each financial instrument.

 ### List of financial fund